-She is based in Beirut, Lebanon.
+She is based in Beirut, Lebanon with her partner and cat.

 Recent Publications